hchiam/please/README.md

 ```
 Please define function Fibonacci with number
 Please if number under two then return number
-Please assign use function Fibonacci on number -1 to Apple
+Please assign apple the value of using function Fibonacci on number -1
-Please assign use function Fibonacci on number -2 TO banana
+Please assign banana the value of using function Fibonacci on number -2
-Please assign variable Apple Plus variable banana to coconut
+Please assign coconut the value of variable apple plus variable banana
 Please return variable coconut
 Please done function
-Please assign list from 0 to 8 to input
+Please assign input the value list starting from 0 ending at 8
 Please for each Number in input
-Please assign use function Fibonacci on number to output
+Please assign output the value of using function Fibonacci on number
 Please print variable output
 Please done for
 ```